simpleanalytics/blog/_posts/2022-06-17-how-to-delete-google-analytics-in-4-steps.md

 You might want to delete your Google Analytics account for multiple reasons.
 Your website is not active anymore, or you have quit your blog, or maybe you want to switch to [another (privacy-friendly) analytics tool](https://blog.simpleanalytics.com/4-privacy-friendly-google-analytics-alternatives).

 The last reason is getting more steam lately.
-In the first place, this is due to the fact that website visitors care about their privacy.
+In the first place, this is because website visitors care about their privacy.
 In addition, Google Analytics announced in march this year they would [sunset universal analytics](https://blog.google/products/marketingplatform/analytics/prepare-for-future-with-google-analytics-4/) in favor of GA 4.
-This change has been driven by a growing need for online privacy.
+A growing need for online privacy has driven this change.
 Although, the question remains if GA4 is actually more privacy-friendly than its predecessor.

 At the same time, EU privacy watchdogs have been cracking down on Google Analytics since the beginning of 2022.
-The [French authority CNIL stated](https://www.cnil.fr/en/use-google-analytics-and-data-transfers-united-states-cnil-orders-website-manageroperator-comply) that Google Analytics violates GDPR law, and businesses using Google Analytics are, therefore, liable for a fine.
+The [French authority CNIL stated](https://www.cnil.fr/en/use-google-analytics-and-data-transfers-united-states-cnil-orders-website-manageroperator-comply) that Google Analytics violates GDPR law and businesses are liable for a fine if they continue using Google Analytics.
 Following the French, Google has been found unlawful in Italy & Denmark as well.
-This is the result of a coordinated approach on a European level.
-Therefore, more EU member states are likely to follow in the coming months.
+This is the result of a coordinated approach on a European level and more EU Member States are likely to follow in the coming months.

 There’s never been a better time to delete your Google Analytics account; let’s dig in and find out how!